AdaptivMCP/AdaptivMCP/docs/human/ARCHITECTURE_AND_SAFETY.md

 - Applies those section replacements in memory.
 - Calls the string-based diff helper internally to produce a unified diff patch.

-This lets assistants describe large-file changes as structured sections instead of shipping full file contents back and forth.
-The resulting patch is then applied and committed via `apply_patch_and_commit` just like any other diff.

-`apply_patch_and_commit` applies a unified diff patch:

 Note: patches received by workspace-oriented tooling are normalized before application (unescape single-line diffs with literal \\n sequences and strip common trailing artifacts like code fences) to reduce accidental `git apply` failures.